 Holi

-Holi arrives on Phalguna which marks up the arrival of spring.
+Holi arrives in Phalguna which marks up the arrival of spring.
 This bright day is continuously celebrated for two days.
 People from India and Nepal celebrate Holi enthusiastically.
 Holika Dahan takes place the night before Rangwali Holi.

 Do the following things on Purnima

-- Make the “OM” sign in turmeric paste at the entrance of the house door on every Purnima.
+• Make the “OM” sign in turmeric paste at the entrance of the house door on every Purnima.

-- Tie mango leaves Toran (Garland) and hangs them on the doorways to invite wealth and peace.
+• Tie mango leaves Toran (Garland) and hangs them on the doorways to invite wealth and peace.

-- Don’t involve in sexual activity to retain a long-lasting married life.
+• Don’t involve in sexual activity to retain a long-lasting married life.

-- Though every Purnima is essential, still, Guru Purnima, Buddha Purnima, Sharad Purnima, Kartik, and Magh Purnima are considered to be more significant.
+• Though every Purnima is essential, still, Guru Purnima, Buddha Purnima, Sharad Purnima, Kartik, and Magh Purnima are considered to be more significant.

 Also Read – What Benefits of fasting on Ekadashi ?

-Purnima Dates 2022
+Purnima Dates 2023

-Date | Day | Star Time | End Time |
+Date Day Star Time End Time

-These are the dates and times of 2022’s Purnima Dates, Hope this will help you to plan your Purnima vrat in advance.
+These are the dates and times of 2023’s Purnima Dates, Hope this will help you to plan your Purnima vrat in advance.
 For more updates, keep visiting Astrolaabh.in.